nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

    * ``nova-nuage-config.yaml`` is Compute specific parameter values.
    * ``node-info.yaml`` is Information specifies count and flavor for Controller and Compute nodes.
    * ``overcloud_images.yaml`` is Nuage containers for Overcloud heat, Horizon and Neutron.
+   * ``network-environment.yaml`` Configures additional network environment variables
+   * ``network-isolation.yaml`` Enables creation of networks for isolated overcloud traffic
+   * ``net-bond-with-vlans.yaml`` Configures an IP address and a pair of bonded nics on each network

 Phase 10: Verify that OpenStack director has been deployed successfully.